Charlize Theron: Career

-Early work (1991–1996)
+1991–2002: Early work and breakthrough

-Although seeing herself as a dancer, at age 16 Theron won a one-year modelling contract at a local competition in Salerno and moved with her mother to Milan, Italy.
-After Theron spent a year modelling throughout Europe, she and her mother moved to the United States, both New York City and Miami.
+Although she saw herself as a dancer, Theron won a one-year modelling contract at age 16 at a local competition in Salerno, Italy and moved with her mother to Milan, Italy.
+After Theron spent a year modelling throughout Europe, she and her mother moved to the United States; they resided in New York City and Miami.
 In New York, she attended the Joffrey Ballet School, where she trained as a ballet dancer until a knee injury closed this career path.
 As Theron recalled in 2008:

-In 1994, Theron flew to Los Angeles, on a one-way ticket her mother bought for her, intending to work in the film industry.
-During the initial months there, she lived in a motel with the $300 budget that her mother had given her; she continued receiving cheques from New York and lived "from paycheck to paycheck" to the point of stealing bread from a basket in a restaurant to survive.
-One day, she went to a Hollywood Boulevard bank to cash a few cheques, including one her mother had sent to help with the rent, but it was rejected because it was out-of-state and she was not an American citizen.
+In 1994, Theron flew to Los Angeles on a one-way ticket her mother bought for her; she intended to work in the film industry.
+During her initial months there, she lived in a motel with the $300 budget that her mother had given her; she continued receiving checks from New York and lived "from paycheck to paycheck".
+Theron stole bread from a basket in a restaurant to survive.
+One day, she went to a Hollywood Boulevard bank to cash a few checks, including one her mother had sent to help with the rent; however; the check from her mother was rejected because it was out-of-state and she was not an American citizen.
 Theron argued and pleaded with the bank teller until talent agent John Crosby, who was the next customer behind her, cashed it for her and gave her his business card.

-Crosby introduced Theron to an acting school, and in 1995 she played her first non-speaking role in the horror film Children of the Corn III: Urban Harvest.
-Her first speaking role was Helga Svelgen the hitwoman in 2 Days in the Valley (1996), but despite the film's mixed reviews, attention drew to Theron due to her beauty and the scene where she fought Teri Hatcher's character.
+Crosby introduced Theron to an acting school.
+In 1995, she played her first non-speaking film role in the horror film Children of the Corn III: Urban Harvest.
+In Theron's first speaking role, she portrayed hitwoman Helga Svelgen in 2 Days in the Valley (1996).
+Despite the film's mixed reviews, Theron drew attention due to her beauty and to a scene in which she fought Teri Hatcher's character.
 Theron feared being typecast as characters similar to Helga and recalled being asked to repeat her performance in the film during auditions: "A lot of people were saying, 'You should just hit while the iron's hot' [...]
 But playing the same part over and over doesn't leave you with any longevity.
 And I knew it was going to be harder for me, because of what I look like, to branch out to different kinds of roles".

-When auditioning for Showgirls, Theron was introduced to talent agent J. J. Harris by the co-casting director Johanna Ray.
-She recalled being surprised at how much faith Harris had in her potential and referred to Harris as her mentor.
-Harris would find scripts and films for Theron in a variety of genres and encouraged her to become a producer.
-She would be Theron's agent for over 15 years until Harris's death.
+When auditioning for Showgirls, Theron was introduced to talent agent J. J. Harris by co-casting director Johanna Ray.
+She recalled being surprised at how much faith Harris had in her potential.
+Theron has referred to Harris as her mentor.
+Harris found scripts and films for Theron in a variety of genres and encouraged her to become a producer.
+She served as Theron's agent for over 15 years.